Automate Case Management

-Case Management Tools
+Case Management Tools in Salesforce

 Case management means organizing customer cases into one place and making sure they go to the right person, for the right answer, by the right time.
 Service Cloud does all that behind the scenes with automation tools.
-Service is easier, faster, and better with a little auto-magic.
+Service is easier, faster, and better with a little automation.

 Maria checks out a few of the main case automation tools.
 She notices automatically is the key word.